django/django/docs/inshort.rst

 You can install Channels as a library for Django >= 1.8.
 It has a few extra dependencies, but these will all be installed if you use ``pip``.

 Official project
 ----------------

-Channels is not in the Django core as it was initially planned, but it's an official Django project since september 2016.
-More informations about Channels as an official project are available on the
-`Django blog <https://www.djangoproject.com/weblog/2016/sep/09/channels-adopted-official-django-project/>`_.
+Channels is not in the Django core as initially planned, but it's an official Django project since September 2016.
+More information about Channels being adopted as an official project are available on the `Django blog <https://www.djangoproject.com/weblog/2016/sep/09/channels-adopted-official-django-project/>`_.